Solid-state density functional theory analyses of high-resolution waveguide terahertz spectra

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Oppenheim, Keith C., "Solid-state density functional theory analyses of high-resolution waveguide terahertz spectra" (2010).
 Chemistry - Dissertations.
-Paper 170.
+170.